bentoml/BentoML/docs/source/concepts/runner.rst

 Concurrent Runs
 ^^^^^^^^^^^^^^^

-In cases where certain steps can be executed concurrently, :code:`asyncio.gather` can be used to aggregate results from multiple concurrent runs.
-For instance, if you are running two models simultaneously, you could invoke ``asyncio.gather`` as follows:
+In cases where certain steps can be executed concurrently, ``asyncio.gather` can be used to aggregate results from multiple concurrent runs.
+For instance, if you are running two models simultaneously, you could invoke ``asyncio.gather``` as follows:

 .. code-block:: python